 Can I have a campfire?
 Many groups enjoy campfires in both summer and winter (even better with a musician, which we can help arrange!).
 Please check with us before using one of the fire pits, as there may be safety concerns that need to be addressed first (water supply, forest fire status, etc).

 Is it wheelchair accessible?
 Sundog Retreat is making every effort to be wheelchair friendly.
 The bathroom in the Studio is accessible and the Cranberry cabin is designed to be accessible for common wheelchairs (some motorized wheelchairs may not fit easily).
 Because of the layout of the property we are not particularly well suited for those with mobility difficulties but we make genuine attempts to be accommodating.

 Do you have a liquor license?
 No, we do not serve alcohol.
 Guests who stay overnight in the cabins are welcome to bring their own alcohol for responsible consumption that does not interfere with the experience of other guests.
 Groups wishing to serve alcohol to their members must secure the appropriate event license from the Liquor Corporation.

 Is Sundog Retreat a religious place?
 No, we are not affiliated with any religion.
 While many people respond to the spiritual energy in the land and the physical arrangement of our buildings, we make no attempt to convert anyone to anything!
 The spaces have been appreciated by people who have taken part in ceremonies reflecting Buddhist, First Nation, Christian, yoga and other traditions.
-The Nook includes a small meditation space that is available for all guests.
+Our Wellness Room is used for exercise and yoga.